kickstartcoding/heroku-getting-started/README.md

 can launch!
 Feel free to `git clone` this repo, and use it as your example Django project to launch.

-1. Go to the directory of your Django project.
+1. Go to the directory of your project.

-2. Ensure your Django project has a Procfile (see the 5.3/activities/minidjango example) - this tells Heroku which file is the main "entry point" to your server, in other words, which file to run to kick everything off.
+    - Ensure your project has a `Procfile`.
+If you are using this example Django repo, you will already have a `Procfile`.
+This tells Heroku which file is the main "entry point" to your server, in other words, which file to run to kick everything off.
+    - Ensure your Django project has a `Pipfile` (or `requirements.txt`).
+      Again, if you are using this example, you will already have a `Pipfile`.

+2. *Important:* Your project MUST be in a git repository.
-3. Ensure your Django project has a Pipfile - again, see the mindjango example.
-If you have been using pipenv, you should be good to go on this front.
+    - If you `git clone` this repo, then you are good on this front, also.

-4. IMPORTANT: Your project MUST be in a git repository.
-You can either do this the normal way by going to GitHub and creating a new repo, then cloning that, OR you can use the "git init" command to make a local-only repo.
-However you do it, Heroku absolutely requires your project to be in a single git repo, such that the Procfile, Pipfile, and manage.py are all at the "top level" next to README.md and .git, etc.
+    - You can either do this the normal way by going to GitHub and creating a new repo, then cloning that, OR you can use the "git init" command to make a local-only repo.
+However you do it, Heroku absolutely requires your project to be in a single git repo, such that the `Procfile`, `Pipfile`, and manage.py are all at the "top level" next to `README.md` and `.git`, etc.

-5. Create a new Heroku Application on your account for your project:
+3. Create a new Heroku Application on your account for your project.
+This command should be executed within your git project directory:

 ```bash
 heroku create
 ```

-6. Ensure that your git repo is now linked to a Heroku remote, in addition to
+4. Ensure that your git repo is now linked to a Heroku remote, in addition to
 GitHub:

 ```bash